ZEALOTS FIELD RULES & CODE OF CONDUCT 2017 EDITION

 2. During the off-season, owners will have up to 1 week to contest a trade.

-E. No trade may be made between 1PM ET on Sunday of Week 11 and the completion of the Zealots Field championship game.
+E. No trade may be made between the start of the first NFL game in Week 14 and the completion of the Zealots Field championship game.

 FREE AGENCY AND WAIVERS